|

 and the other at 5 Volts.
 This power comes from the radio power

-supply board via a ribbon cable.
+supply board fixed to the rear cover via a ribbon cable.
 This power supply board is made to the lowest

 standard that we have seen for ages, the soldering is poor, the